tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_07_Auto_Sync_Submit_a_Second_Request.md

 ![image](../images/03_1_Auto_Sync_First_Request.jpg)

 Select a Regulation from the drop-down list.
-For this tutorial, we will select **Tutorial Automated Activities**.
+As with our first Request, we will select **Tutorial Automated Activities**.

 ![image](../images/03_2_Auto_Sync_First_Request.jpg)